Clauvin/RefugeeWaves/README.md

 Game [originally made](http://globalgamejam.org/2017/games/refugee-waves) by [Cláuvin Erlan](https://github.com/Clauvin), [Verônica Sakane Matias](https://github.com/vsakane) and [Brian Confessor](https://github.com/bconfessor) to the [Global Game Jam](http://globalgamejam.org/) 2017.
 To call what they managed to create to the jam a game is a overstatement: it was a simulation without interactivity.
 But the team saw the potential in it and decided to keep working until it was a full game.

 # Creative Commons
 This project is under a [Creative Commons share, alter, no sell License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

+# Changelog

+Here in the future, starting when v0.1.0 - Beta 0 version is ready to download.